 I worked on 2D commercials for 2 years after graduation but wasn't completely happy with what I was doing.
 I went back to school for 3D and that’s when it clicked.
 That's when I knew this is what I want to do.

-I took more risk, got faster, better and enjoyed myself a lot more.
+I took more risks, got faster, better and enjoyed myself a lot more.

 I would research schools, not just reputation but who the teachers are.
 Are they industry professionals?
 Is this school simply built on longevity?
 Experience is the best teacher so make sure you're learning from professionals who are up to date with skills and industry-standard workflows.